KasparEtter/ef1p/pages/email/email.md

   which has far-reaching or irreversible consequences, contact the sender through a different communication channel and let them confirm the request before executing it.
-  Obeying orders blindly is dangerous from a security perspective and subordinates should be trained and encouraged to question them.
+  Obeying orders blindly is dangerous from a security perspective, and subordinates should be trained and encouraged to question them.

 <details markdown="block">